AnushkaSaha25/PoLoN-Process/README.md

 This repository provides:
 - Core implementations of PoLoN for predicting expected counts and most probable outcomes.
-- A variant of the prediction function that incorporates **signal + background decomposition**, useful for applications like particle physics where separating signal from background noise is important.
+- Signal + background modeling with either a user-specified signal region or a sliding-window search when the signal location is unknown.
 - Synthetic experiments and real-world examples, such as Higgs Boson signal analysis and bike rental demand prediction.

 ---